When Issues with Cannabis Use Become Abuse and Dependence

 Some of the determining factors include the following about what constitutes heavy marijuana use:

-• Frequent consumption and large doses: Using marijuana several times daily is generally categorized as heavy marijuana use.
-How much marijuana was consumed also weighs into consideration; heavy usage often means higher dosages consistently over time as the body develops tolerance.
+- Frequent consumption and large doses: Using marijuana daily, on a regular basis, or several times daily is generally categorized as heavy marijuana use.
+How much marijuana was consumed also weighs into consideration; heavy usage often means higher dosages or larger amounts in one sitting, consistently over time as the body develops tolerance.

-• Dependency: If marijuana has become a must-have to function as usual, or when someone has withdrawal if they don’t engage in regular marijuana use, that is considered heavy marijuana use by most professionals.
+- Dependency: If marijuana has become a must-have to function as usual, or when someone has withdrawal if they donโt engage in regular marijuana use, that is considered heavy marijuana use by most professionals.
+Loss of controlโusing more than intended or being unable to cut downโis a key sign.

-Do the Alleged Therapeutic Benefits Outweight the Increased Risk of Chronic Marijuana Use?
+Do the Alleged Therapeutic Benefits Outweigh the Increased Risk of Chronic Marijuana Use?

 Chronic users of weed will undoubtedly argue that the use of this increasingly popular drug has health benefits and then point to the medical marijuana industry.

-But that is an unequal comparison – the medical marijuana industry is a little closer to prescribing drugs under a doctor’s care than legal recreational use.
+But that is an unequal comparison โ the medical marijuana industry is a little closer to prescribing drugs under a doctorโs care than legal recreational use.
+Cannabis is permitted for medical purposes in certain states and is prescribed for specific health conditions under strict regulations.
 The medical community is bound in those states that allow medical dispensation to prescribe medical marijuana only for specific conditions, as per state law.

 Some of the allowable conditions for smoking marijuana medically are: